 The Company has two classes of common stock: Class A common stock and Class B common stock.
 Holders of Class A common stock are entitled to cast one vote per share and, as of December 31, 2022, accounted for approximately 26 percent of the voting power of the Company.
 Holders of Class B common stock are entitled to cast ten votes per share and, as of December 31, 2022, accounted for the remaining voting power of the Company.
 As of December 31, 2022, certain members of the Company's extended founding family held approximately 31 percent of the Company's outstanding Class A common stock and approximately 87 percent of the Company's outstanding Class B common stock.
 On the basis of this common stock ownership, certain members of the Company's extended founding family could have exercised 73 percent of the Company's total voting power.
 Although there is no voting agreement among such extended family members, in writing or otherwise, if they were to act in concert, they could control the outcome of director elections and other stockholder votes on significant corporate actions, such as certain amendments to the Company's certificate of incorporation and sale of the Company or substantially all of its assets.
-Because certain members of the Company's extended founding family could prevent other stockholders from exercising significant influence over significant corporate actions, the Company may be a less attractive takeover target, which could adversely affect the market price of its common stock.
+Because certain members of the Company may be a less attractive takeover target, which could adversely affect the market price of its common stock.